DJDdawg/PHSX815_Week2/README.md

 Here is an example of runnning this code with a weighted dice.
 >$ python3 DiceRoll.py -Nroll 50 -Nexp 5 -p1 0.3 -p2 0.1 -p3 0.1 -p4 0.2 -p5 0.1 -output Dicerolls1.txt

-This also sends the output of this program to a text file named *Dicerolls1.txt**
+This sends the output of this program to a text file named **Dicerolls1.txt**

 Just like previously, we then use this input file and feed it into our analysis program, the aptly named **DiceAnalysis.py**, which I am still creating and is the first part of my project.

 The plot creates a histogram of the die rolls.
 The graph is included in the folder as **Graph_plot_rng.py**.